logzio/logz-docs/_source/user-guide/accounts/flexible-storage.md

 Flexible volume gives you more control over how you allocate space between your accounts.

 With flexible volume, accounts can share indexing capacity and use it as needed, instead of reserving capacity in advance in a fixed manner.
+When properly configured, shared volume can help to optimize distribution and minimize the risk of running out of space.

 ![Enable flexible storage](https://dytvr9ot2sszz.cloudfront.net/logz-docs/accounts/shared-volume.png)